 The statutory licence scheme for education in the Copyright Act allows educational copying and sharing of text and images provided there is fair compensation to content creators.
 Copyright Agency was appointed by the Australian Attorney General in 1990 to manage the scheme.

 There is a similar scheme for broadcast content (e.g. documentaries, films and current affairs), managed by Screenrights.

-Most schools (all government schools, and most Catholic and independent schools) are represented by the Copyright Advisory Group (CAG) in negotiations for fair compensation.
+Most schools (all government schools, and most Catholic and independent schools) are represented by the Copyright Advisory Group (CAG) in negotiations for fair compensation and data collection arrangements.
 Most Technical and Further Education (TAFE) colleges (apart from those in Victoria) are also represented by CAG.
 Australian universities are represented by Universities Australia.
 Copyright Agency also negotiates individual agreements with more than 1,000 independent educational institutions.

-For total revenue from the education sector, see 4.1 Licence fees received by sector.
+For total revenue from the education sector, see 4.1 Revenue by category.

-- passage of amendments to simplify the statutory licence for education, implementing a joint proposal from education representatives, Copyright Agency and Screenrights – came into force in December 2017
+- amendments to simplify the statutory licence for education – implementing a joint proposal from education representatives, Copyright Agency and Screenrights – came into force in December 2017

-- commencement of negotiations with CAG for a new agreement for the university sector, and with CAG for new agreements for the school sector and for most TAFEs
+- negotiations commenced with Universities Australia for a new agreement for the university sector, and with CAG for new agreements for the school sector and for most TAFEs

 When adjusted for student numbers, volume of copying and consumer price index, licence fees have remained stable over the last 10 years.

 Under the agreements for 2013–15, 2016–17 and 2018 the rate per student is fixed at the 2012 rate ($16.93), but (unlike in previous agreements) without an annual increase for the Consumer Price Index (CPI).

 In real terms, the per-student rate for school students is lower now than in 2012.